adrienbailliard/xrpl-trading-bot/docs/config.md

    Spread percentage that triggers trade execution.
 + `smallOffersTolerance` (number)

-  Tolerance for small offers that would normally be ignored.
+  Tolerance percentage for small offers that would normally be ignored.

 ## Discord Integration (`discord`)